LACH2030 Site Manipulation

 - Students are able to (1) complete standard calculations for the design and construction of landscapes including earthworks, slope interpolation, contour manipulation and water drainage and (2) draft standard grading plans.

 - Typically this unit is assessed in the following ways: (1) tutorial exercises; (2) small grading project; and (3) complex grading project.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the complex grading project component of the unit, as specified in the unit outline, for the complex grading project component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the complex grading project component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)